electerious/lychee-redirect/readme.md

 # Redirect

-Redirect is a plugin for [Lychee](https://github.com/electerious/Lychee), which redirects the user to an album inside Lychee.
+Redirect is a extension for [Lychee](https://github.com/electerious/Lychee), which redirects the user to an album inside Lychee.
 Or with other words: It turns an album-name into an album-id.

 ## Installation

-This plugins requires a working [Lychee](https://github.com/electerious/Lychee) on your computer or server.
+This extension requires a working [Lychee](https://github.com/electerious/Lychee) on your computer or server.

 Navigate to the plugin-folder (`plugins/`) of your Lychee and run the following command: